Further Key Elements of The Training

 Training to become an attachment-based psychotherapist is very demanding and individual personal therapy is central to it.
 Each student will have completed at least a year of personal therapy before beginning the course and the Training Therapy will continue throughout the training with a Bowlby Centre approved Training Therapist until Registration.
 It is a vital part of the learning process and can be a great support in times of stress.
 The Training Therapy is the place in which you work through your own issues in order to be in a better position to work therapeutically with fellow students and clients in a constructive and non-abusive process.

-It is a requirement for students to meet in twice weekly therapy from the time of starting the Course.
-It is recommended that the frequency of sessions is increased towards the end of the training to give you the experience of more intensive psychotherapeutic work.
-Normally each person will continue in twice weekly therapy until Registration but if the student has not Registered two years after the end of the taught part of the course they may, with the agreement of the Training Therapist and the Course Tutor, apply to the CTC to drop to once per week therapy.
+Students are required to be in twice-weekly psychoanalytic psychotherapy from the start of the training and in three times a week therapy for a minimum of six months at some point before registration.
+It is recommended that the frequency of sessions is increased towards the end of the training to give the experience of more intensive psychotherapeutic work prior to registration.
+Normally, each student will continue in twice weekly therapy until registration but if the student has not registered two years after the end of the taught part of the course they may, with the agreement of the Training Therapist and the Course Tutor, apply to the CTC to drop to once per week therapy.

 Because your therapy is absolutely confidential no therapist is allowed to teach years in which they have training clients or be part of any assessment process of any student in therapy with them.
 Each year the Training Therapist is required simply to confirm that the student is attending twice weekly therapy with them.